MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/installing-network-components.md

     ```

     The class installer calls the DLL's entry-point function to register the notify object.
 The network configuration subsystem creates an instance of the notify object and calls the object's [**INetCfgComponentControl::Initialize**](/previous-versions/windows/hardware/network/ff547729(v=vs.85)) method.
 This method initializes the object and provides access to the component and all aspects of network configuration.

-    On older versions of Windows you can't create a driver package with a notify object that is executed from the [Driver Store](../install/driver-store.md).
-To successfully install a driver package in this scenario, you need to have a minimum OS build number of 25341.

 2. To perform operations required to install the component, the network configuration subsystem calls the notify object's [**INetCfgComponentSetup::Install**](/previous-versions/windows/hardware/network/ff547762(v=vs.85)) method.